Laracon Online Conference Feedback

-For the Laracon Online conference, we used the new Laravel application, Thermostat by Ian Landsman, to handle both rating and feedback.
+For the Laracon Online conference, we used the new Laravel powered NPS survey software, Thermostat by Ian Landsman, to handle both ratings and feedback.
 The results of this survey is now released and made public.
 You can see the results from here.

 Thermostat uses the NPS, or Net Promoter Score, to determine how much someone liked the event and it uses two items for feedback, a zero to ten scale, and a single question with open-ended feedback.